lingpy/lingpy/README.md

 $ python setup.py install --user
 ```

-In order to use the library, start an interactive python session and import LingPy as follows:
+In order to use the library, start an interactive Python session and import LingPy as follows:
 ```python
 >>> from lingpy import *
 ```